flying-dutchmen/3DS-Sails/README.md

 # [3DS Sails](http://flying-dutchmen.github.io/3DS-Sails)

-a side from my sell this world a "moonbased",
+a side from my sell this world a "moonbase or our stellar ego",
 405,696 km or 363,104 kilometers away from retirement/power plant/recycling and canvas the rest of the system.

 #all i'm thinking is "gui & arrays of any arbitrary pixels" is the future "in several more chapters" of this rag